Carl Fagerlund Acanthus Orrefors Chandelier

 Fagerlund is well known for his Modernist designs where he combined Neoclassical forms with naturalistic themes.
 He died in Orrefors were he lived for a long period in his life in 2011 at the age of 96.

 Orrefors started business on the site of an older iron works in Orrefors, Småland, Sweden.
 The company produces art glass and utility glass made of crystal since 1898.
 It was a part of the Swedish glass-works group Orrefors Kosta Boda AB (Kosta and Orrefors are some 20 km (12,5 miles) away from each other).
-Lighting production ended in the 1980s but resumed in 2006 when Orrefors began a collaboration with the lighting company Zero.
+Lighting production ended in the eighties but resumed in 2006 when Orrefors began a collaboration with the lighting company Zero.

 Designers that worked for the famous company are: Knut Bergqvist, Heinrich Wollman, Gustav Abels, Simon Gate, Edward Hald, Nils Landberg, John Selbing, Sven Palmqvist, Edvin Öhrström, Ingeborg Lund, Gunnar Cyrén, Rolf Nilsson, Olle Alberius, Henning Koppel, Berit Johansson, Styrbjörn Engström, recently Karl Lagerfeld.
-And off course many others.
+And of course many others.

 Italian word taken from the dialect word pulega, which means bubble.
 The glass is containing numerous bubbles of all sizes, produced by adding bicarbonate/soda, gasoline, or other substances to the glass.
 The bubbles make the glass semi-opaque and give the surface an irregular texture.
 The technique was developed in the 1920s by Napoleone Martinuzzi (1892-1977) on the island of Murano, Italy and used for the first time by the famous Venini company.